 Wind appetite led a container with 6 new units providing 958 MW, followed by 16 new solar units generating 267 MW of electricity and 6 new biomass units for 6 MW of new generation.
 Nuclear, hydro and all hoary fuel sources, including coal, oil, and healthy gas offering no new electrical generating ability final month.

-Renewable continue their strong growth
+Renewable continue their clever growth

-Image credit: Brookhaven National Laboratory, courtesy flckr
+Image credit: Brookhaven National Laboratory, pleasantness flckr